R-1 Visa: Key Takeaways

 Start The R-1 Visa Process With Spar & Bernstein

-Handling cases in all spheres of immigration law, from nonimmigrant visas to employment and family immigration, our experienced and compassionate attorneys at Spar & Bernstein have helped thousands of people pursue their dream to live and work in the U.S.
+Handling cases in all spheres of immigration law, from business immigration to citizenship and naturalization, our experienced and compassionate attorneys at Spar & Bernstein have helped thousands of people pursue their dream to live and work in the U.S.

 If you want to embark on a spiritual journey to the U.S. and you need an R-1 visa, our knowledgeable team will:

-- Prepare, review and submit required documentation and supporting evidence, ensuring compliance with all regulations and deadlines
+- Prepare, review, and submit required documentation and supporting evidence.

-- Address any Request for Evidence (RFE) USCIS sends out for more information or clarification
+- Address any Request for Evidence (RFE) USCIS sends out for more information.

 - Help you explore various options for transitioning to a permanent residency (Green Card) status, if you decide to stay in the U.S.